smalott16/lhl_midterm/planning/PLAN.md

 ### STRETCH
-[x] As a USER I can _LOG IN_ and _LOG OUT_ to give me access to my specific LIST ITEMS [x] As a USER I can _prioritize_ LIST ITEMS because some are more important to me than others.
+[x] As a USER I can _LOG IN_ and _LOG OUT_ to give me access to my specific LIST ITEMS [x] As a USER I can _prioritize_ and _Un-prioritize_ LIST ITEMS because some are more important to me than others.

 As a USER I can _send_ a TO DO LIST to a friend because I need help with the list.
 As a USER I can _change_ the color of my TO DO LISTS to my preference

-## TO PRESENT

 ## NOUNS
 - USERS